Relational Load

 Notes

-• In order to determine the data types of the columns and other settings of the database table, the table must first be created directly in the database system.
+• To determine the data types of the columns and other settings of the database table, the table must first be created directly in the database system.

 • It is not possible to run several relational loads for the database table in parallel jobs.

-• Load type RelationalSQL should be used for stored procedures, which change data.
+• Load type RelationalSQL should be used for stored procedures that change data.

 Customer: